Changissnz/nu_merchant_principal/README.md

 is some particular label.
 Refer back to diagram TSBA1.
 Suppose the object in diagram TSBA1 is labeled by most operating agents of analytic function $F_A$ with rubric
 $R$ as sophisticated.
-But there outliers that do not arrive at the same labeling.
+But there are outliers that do not arrive at the same labeling.
 One category of these outliers uses the tactic of <ins>hyper-critical</ins> evaluation.
 These outliers rest their single judgment